-The Red Chamber by Pauline A. Chen + Author Profile
+The Red Chamber by Pauline A. Chen + Author Profile [in Bloom]

 When the teenaged Pauline Chen arrived in Harvard Yard, her intention was to become a writer.
 The American-born daughter of Taiwanese parents, she grew up amidst Long Island’s endless strip malls and was determined – she wrote in July 2012 at Tribute Books – to shed her “provincial” upbringing.
 By the time Chen graduated in 1986, she had reinvented herself as an “international sophisticate” whose literary preferences had “distinctly European sensibilities: cigarettes and grappa at Parisian cafés; country dances and muslin frocks in a Derbyshire ballroom.”
 Her undergraduate degree was earned in Classics, and belied a particular interest in Latin poetry.

 During her four years in Cambridge, she shed her “frizzy perm and Long Guyland accent,” but gone, too, by the time she graduated, were her authorly ambitions: “… I stopped feeling that I had anything to say.
 My writing dried up; I did not understand that the experiences which made me nervous and uncomfortable, which I was quick to bury, also made me creative.”

 Although she didn’t create, she also didn’t stray too far from the page.
 After Harvard, she went to Yale Law School and got her JD.
 She went south to Princeton where she finished a PhD in East Asian Studies with an emphasis on reading pre-modern Chinese poetry from the fourth to ninth century in original classical Chinese.
 She had stopovers in Taiwan and Hong Kong, where she honed the rudimentary Mandarin of her childhood into fluency, before settling in “most alien of all” – Ohio – to become a professor of Chinese language and literature, squarely on the tenure track.
 She got married.
 She had a child.